aldrinjenson/obsidian-camera/README.md

 ### Features

--   take photo and video recordings and have them saved in vault
+-   Take photo and video recordings and have them saved in vault
--   create and paste links to the recording automatically if a markdown file is open
+-   Create and paste links to the recording automatically if a markdown file is open
+-   File picker

 ## How to use